Maine seaweed growers to break state records this spring - WTMJ

 The industry is restricted by a lack of processing capacity, said Tollef Olson, a past president of the Maine Seaweed Council and a consultant to the industry.
 The huge spring harvest this year could actually lead to backups in production, he said.

+Atlantic Sea Farms, however, which represents the vast majority of the seaweed harvest in the state, is not suffering from production backups, Baines said.
+Every blade of seaweed that’s coming to shore this spring will be processed, she said.

-Olson said he’s working on developing seaweeds that can be harvested at different times of the year to avoid overburdening processors.
+Olson said he’s working on developing seaweeds that can be harvested at different times of the year.
 In the meantime, though, this year’s big harvest is encouraging, he said.

 “I’m working really hard to get some year-round seaweeds going,” Olson said.
 “That’s been one of the bottlenecks in production — everything comes new at once.”